apache/incubator-kie-kogito-runtimes/README.md

             * For `XML Files`, add `*.rf`

+* Optionally import one of our code styles:

+    * If you don't do this, you need to set the file encoding and number of spaces correctly manually.

+    * Choose the correct one from `droolsjbpm-build-bootstrap/ide-configuration`

+        * The `droolsjbpm-knowledge` and `drools` repositories use original, not java-conventions.

+    * Copy to `~/.IntelliJIdea10/config/codestyles/` (on mac: `~/Library/Preferences/IntelliJIdea10/config/codestyles/`)

+    * Restart, open menu *File*, menu item *Settings*

+    * Click tree item *Code Style* and select it.

 * Set the correct file encoding (UTF-8 except for properties files) and end-of-line characters (unix):

     * Open menu *File*, menu item *Settings*